WebComponentHelpers/ImperaJS/README.md

 # ImperaJS

-Tiny, Proxy based App State Managment for custom-elements.
+Tiny, Proxy based App State Management for custom-elements.

 # Main Features

 I know what you are thinking...
 Yet another framework, hurray!

-This library is inspired to State Managment frameworks that we all know (Redux, MobX, Effector).
-It tries to put togheter the flow, the
+This library is inspired to State Management frameworks that we all know (Redux, MobX, Effector).
+It tries to put together the flow, the
-"store" breakup philosophy of Effector and the sintax simplicity of MobX, while being minimalistic and having costom-elemnts in mind as its first citizens.
+"store" breakup philosophy of Effector and the syntax simplicity of MobX, while being minimalistic and having custom-elements in mind as its first citizens.
 The main features are:

-- It's tiny, only about 5 kB minified (and 1.9 kB gzipped).
+- It's tiny, only about 5 kB minified (and 1.9 kB g-zipped).
 - It uses Proxy under the hood for a little :sparkler:
 - It is meant for custom-elements.
 - Supports [lit-element](https://www.npmjs.com/package/lit-element).
 - Works with Vanilla-Js or frameworks like [Brick](https://www.npmjs.com/package/brick-element).
-- Implements the usual flow: **ACTION**->**REDUCER**->**STORE** but with A LOOOOT less painfull sintax.
+- Implements the usual flow: **ACTION**->**REDUCER**->**STORE** but with A LOOOOT less painful syntax.
 - You can break the STORE in parts as small as you like.
 - Works with async out of the box.
 - Saves the state to ``localStorage`` automatically.